Political prisoners in Ba'athist Syria: Detentions by government forces

 In March 2011, several hundred protests gathered at the Ministry of the Interior in Damascus.
 Security forces arrested more than 38 people at the protest including Syrian author Tayeb Tizini, human rights activist Soheir Atasi, and seven relatives of opposition figure Kamal Labwani.

 In 2014, an anonymous defector from the Syrian military police claims to have smuggled 55,000 digital photographs of 11,000 dead detainees in Syrian prisons.
 These photographs, alongside testament to their authenticity, were released in a report authored by British lawyers and commissioned by the government of Qatar, which was shown to the United Nations Security Council in April 2014 in efforts by French delegates to have the International Criminal Court investigate the case as crimes against humanity.
 According to Samantha Power, United States ambassador to the UN, "the gruesome images of corpses bearing marks of starvation, strangulation and beatings... indicate that the Assad regime has carried out systematic, widespread and industrial killing."
-President Assad argues that these claims are allegations without evidence, saying: "It’s funded by Qatar, and they say it’s an anonymous source.
+Assad claimed that these are allegations lacked evidence, saying: "It’s funded by Qatar, and they say it’s an anonymous source.
 So nothing is clear or proven.
 The pictures are not clear which person they show.
 They’re just pictures of a head, for example, with some skulls.
 Who said this is done by the government, not by the rebels?
 Who said this is a Syrian victim, not someone else?"
-Syria is not a member of the International Criminal Court and therefore could only be prosecuted in it through a referral by the UN Security Council.
-However, such a referral is considered unlikely given the veto power of Russia, a strong ally of the Assad government, in the Security Council.
+The Assad regime was not a member of the International Criminal Court and therefore could only be prosecuted in it through a referral by the UN Security Council.
+Which was unlikely, given the veto power of Russia, a strong ally of Assad, in the Security Council.

-The Britain-based Syrian Observatory for Human Rights reported in 2015 that an estimated 200,000 Syrians have been arrested by government forces since the uprising began in 2011, and that nearly 13,000 Syrians, including 108 children, had been tortured to death in the prisons.
+The Britain-based Syrian Observatory for Human Rights reported in 2015 that an estimated 200,000 Syrians have been arrested by regime forces since the uprising began in 2011, and that nearly 13,000 Syrians, including 108 children, had been tortured to death in the prisons.
 Rami Abdel-Rahman, head of the Observatory, states that security officials are known to starve detainees to death, deny medicine to those who are ill, and subject them to psychological torture.
 According to Abdel-Rahman, some of the families of those who were killed under torture have been forced to sign statements that their loved ones were killed by rebel groups.